Digital-Anthropic/cloud-labs/docs/terraform/demos/Demo-readme/README.md

 *Note* After you merge the branch let it plan but do not apply.

-first we need to add the environmet variables for the AWS we optained first on the course.
+First we need to add the environment variables for the AWS we obtained first on the course.
 So now go to the Terraform Cloud settings again and add a new set of variables.